stassa/louise/README.md

    of `path/2` are invented.
 The background knowledge for this MIL problem consists of 6 `edge/2` ground facts that determine the structure of a graph and a few facts of `not_edge/2` that represent nodes not connected by edges.
    `path(a,f)` is the single given example.
-The target theory for this problem is a recursive definition of `path/2` that includes a "base case" for which no example is given.
+The target theory (the program we wish the system to learn) for this problem is a recursive definition of `path/2` that includes a "base case" for which no example is given.
 Louise can invent examples of the base-case and so learn a correct hypothesis that represents the full path from node 'a' to node 'f', without crossing any non-edges.

    ```prolog
    ?- learn(path/2).